adamwaite/Validator/README.md

 ![header](resources/header.png)

 ALPValidator provides drop in user input validation for your iOS apps.
-It features a number of built in validation rules, some convenience methods to verify user input, a validation state change handler block, a public error messages collection, and a category on UIControl to provide validate-as-input functionality.
+It features a number of built in validation rules, some convenience methods to verify user input, a validation state change handler block, a public error messages collection, and a category on UIView to provide validate-as-input functionality to supported input view types.
 It's not opinionated, it's your app and it's up to you how you want handle validation errors on the UI.

 Built in validations: